How to prepare for rising home and auto rates

-Knowing that rates are going up might help you plan ahead as you look toward your next renewal, but we felt it is also important to understand some of the “whys” behind these increases.
-If anything, so you have something to talk about around the watercooler, but also to get ahead of the discussions you’ll be having with your agent.
+Knowing that rates are going up might help you plan ahead as you look towards your next renewal, but we felt it is also important to understand some of the “whys” behind these increases, if anything, so you have something to talk about around the watercooler, but also to get ahead of the discussions you’ll be having with your agent.

 Causes for homeowners’ rate increases

-- Replacement cost values driven up by a difficult housing market
+- Increased replacement cost values driven up by a difficult housing market

-- Elevated number of natural disasters, such as named hurricanes, wildfires, regionally higher/lower temps than customary causing damage to homes in greater numbers, and increased number of wind and hail storms throughout the Midwest (including derechos) resulting in an overall increase in claims throughout the country.
+- Increased number of natural disasters, such as named hurricanes, wildfires, regionally higher/lower temps than customary causing damage to homes in greater numbers, increased number of wind and hailstorms throughout the Midwest, including derechos) resulting in an overall increase in claims throughout the country.